THIS WEB PAGE IS ALSO AVAILABLE

 Don’t let your worldly cares and anxieties keep you from experiencing God's great love for you.
 And then share it with others, as a “Citizen-In training” for heaven!

-Make “room in the inn” for the Christ Child in your hearts this season and beyond, in how you you love Him and in how you treat others.
-Let His love for you help pull you through tough times.
+Make “room in the inn” for the Christ Child in your heart this season and beyond, in how you you love Him and in how you treat others.
+Let His love for you help pull you through these tough times.
 As Jean-Marie Vianney once said “My children, we are in reality only what we are in the eyes of God.”
 It’s what we are not what we own that counts!

 God will measure how we lived by how we loved!
-Gifts aren’t just those on a list: God has given each of us the supernatural gift of grace to better understand and do His will.
+Gifts aren’t just those on a list: God has given each of us the supernatural gift of grace to better understand and to do His will.
 Smile, offer to help a neighbor, call a relative you haven’t spoken to in a while, volunteer in a charity drive, soup kitchen, etc. These are all special ways of letting the Christ child come alive in your hearts!

 And in those times you feel somewhat empty this Advent season, offer up that emptiness and anxiety to Jesus in the crib and on the cross so that He might be able to fill you up with His goodness and love!
-And keep in mind that offering up our sufferings to our Lord can work wonders for the salvation of your fellow sinners!
+And keep in mind that offering up our sufferings to our Lord can work wonders for the salvation of you and your fellow sinners!